What I learned from the book Designing Data-Intensive Applications

 The book then explores different types of databases, distributed systems, and data processing to help you understand their strengths, weaknesses, and trade-offs.

-2. The things I liked about the book ✅
+2. The things I liked about the book

-Distributed systems foundations explained in detail 🌐
+Distributed systems foundations are explained in detail

 One thing I appreciated immediately was that the book starts with fundamentals.
 It defines three critical concerns for any system: reliability, scalability, and maintainability.

-🔒 Reliability means your system continues to work correctly even when things go wrong (hardware fails, bugs occur, humans err).
+Reliability means your system continues to work correctly even when things go wrong (hardware fails, bugs occur, humans err).

-🛠️ Maintainability refers to the system's ease of management and evolution by engineers over time.
+Maintainability refers to the system's ease of management and evolution by engineers over time.
 All of these are designed from the start.

-🛠️ Operability.
+Operability.
 Make life easier for Ops teams with effective monitoring and automation.

-✂️ Simplicity.
-Tame complexity by avoiding accidental complexity.
+Simplicity.
+Reduce complexity by preventing accidental complexity.

 ➡️ This mindset of evaluating trade-offs is probably the most significant meta-learning I gained from the DDIA book.

-Data models we use daily🗄️
+Data models we use daily

 If your data is highly interconnected (think social networks), a graph database is a natural fit and can simplify those traversals.